Own Your Very Own Coffee & Cacao Farm

 We provide increased salaries and performance related bonuses as well as paying 100% of their Social Security, which provides medical, pension and dental benefits that very few farm workers receive.

 We have also facilitated those children and adults who wish to attend school, to do so.
 In 2016 in Panama, 9 children took us up on our offer.
 In 2017 we had 21, which included 3 Mom’s who actually went back to school!
 Why?
 Because their men are working steadily, with well-paid and reliable jobs, their kids are fed and housed properly and they can relax a little…and look after themselves a bit, for a change.
 Important stuff!
+In 2018 the number of children and young adults returning to school as a result of our program went up to 61 individuals!
+That is 56 children and 4 young adults.

 We have our own in-house agronomist and a value chain analyst/biologist and we are constantly studying and evaluating the eco-system within each of our farms.